johnph/simple-oauth-and-cqrs/ReadMe.md

 ### How to run the application?

-Just in case if the above given url doesn't work and you want to publish the code in Azure App Service or run it in local, here is how you can do.

 1. Create a empty Database and Publish the db script to create the sql table.
 Script is in the Database project.
-2. configure the SQL connection string and Auth Server Url in Resource server appsettings.json.
+2. Configure the SQL connection string and Auth Server Url in Resource server appsettings.json.
 That's it.
 You are good to go.

 ```json
   "ConnectionStrings": {